Mata Amritanandamayi: Life

 Mātā Amritānandamayī Devi is an Indian guru from Parayakadavu (now partially known as Amritapuri), Alappad Panchayat in Karunagappally, Kollam District, in the state of Kerala.
 Born to a Arayan fishing family, who is subcaste of Dheevara (disadvantaged community) on 27 September 1953, she was the third child of Sugunanandan and Damayanti.
 Her mother Damayanti died on 19 September 2022.
 She has six siblings.

 As part of her chores, Amṛtānandamayī gathered food scraps from neighbours for her family's cows and goats, through which she was confronted with the intense poverty and suffering of others.
 She would bring these people food and clothing from her own home.
 Her family, which was not wealthy, scolded and punished her.
 Amṛtānandamayī began to spontaneously embrace people to comfort them in their sorrow.
 Despite the reaction of her parents, Amṛtānandamayī continued.
 Regarding her desire to embrace others, Amṛtānandamayī commented, "I don't see if it is a man or a woman.
 I don't see anyone different from my own self.
 A continuous stream of love flows from me to all of creation.
 This is my inborn nature.
 The duty of a doctor is to treat patients.
 In the same way, my duty is to console those who are suffering."

 Amṛtānandamayī rejected numerous attempts by her parents to arrange for her marriage.
 In 1981, after spiritual seekers had begun residing at her parents' property in Parayakadavu in the hopes of becoming Amṛtānandamayī's disciples, the Mātā Amṛtānandamayī Math (MAM), a worldwide foundation, was founded.
 Amṛtānandamayī continues to serve as chairperson of the Math.
 Today the Mata Amritanandmayi Math is engaged in many spiritual and charitable activities.

-In 1987, at the request of devotees, Amṛtānandamayī began to conduct programmes in countries throughout the world.
-She continues to do so annually.
+In 1987, at the request of devotees, Amṛtānandamayī began to conduct programmes in countries throughout the world, which she continues annually.